Blog

 Child Custody Laws in Louisiana: Understanding the Difference Between Custody Agreements

-What are the Different Types of Child Custody in Louisiana?
+What Are The Different Types of Child Custody in Louisiana?

 Louisiana child custody laws can be similar to those in other states, but that isn’t always the case.
 Walking into a custody battle is hard enough as it is, and not knowing about Louisiana custody laws will not make it any easier.
-Familiarizing yourself with each type of custody agreement in Louisiana will help you and your child or children throughout the process.
-The most hoped for agreements are joint and shared custody agreements, and yes, they are different.

 Legal Custody vs Physical Custody